Mike-Bullock/modbus_relay/README.md

 https://www.waveshare.com/modbus-poe-eth-relay.htm

-modbus_relay listens on a FIFO pipe and when data is received, it will puse Relay 1 for 200 ms. This is used in conjunction with Home Assistant to actuate a 24VAC home doorbell chime.
-It is designed to run in either daemon mode (default) or in console.
-It runs in a non-blocking loop.
+modbus_relay listens on a FIFO pipe and when data is received, it will pulse Relay 1 and 2 simultaneously for 250 ms. This is used in conjunction with Home Assistant to actuate a 24VAC home doorbell chime.
+It is designed to run in either daemon mode (default) or in console (good for debugging).
 Any time data is received on the pipe, it will attempt to find a relay board on the network and actuate the relay.

 The program creates and listens on the following FIFO pipe:
 `/usr/share/hassio/homeassistant/pipes/host_executor_queue`

-When the program is running, you can send commands to the:
+When the program is running, you can send commands with this:
 `echo 123 >  /usr/share/hassio/homeassistant/pipes/host_executor_queue`

+Within Home Assistant, you can send commands to this pipe with the following shell command:
+`echo 123  > /config/pipes/host_executor_queue`

 # Configuration of the Waveshare Modbus Relay Module
 Device Information: https://www.waveshare.com/modbus-poe-eth-relay.htm